Do you have a minimum investment amount?

 Are you required to sell any products from any company?

-Are all of your clients in town?
+Are all of your clients located in Kansas City?

 Who can we expect to work with?